ExTooZ/Maze-generator-and-solver/mazegeneration/README.md

 ````julia
 MazeGeneration.maze(5,5)
 ````
-The size of the maze can be any integer.
+The size of the maze can be any size.
 Do keep in mind that larger mazes will cause it to load longer.
 It is recmmonded to have a limit of 20x20 maze.